-• The Funeral, Memorial or Celebration of Life ceremony can take place at Serenity Funeral Service, at a church, a community centre or even at your home.
-The ceremony whether formal or informal serves to acknowledge and recognize a life lived and allows people to come together in a setting of your choosing.
-Whether the ceremony be formal or informal, traditional or unique; the visitation or viewing and the funeral ceremony can be tailored and personalized to reflect the individuality of the person who has died.
+The Funeral, Memorial or Celebration of Life ceremony can take place at Serenity Funeral Service, at a church, a community centre or even at your home.
+The ceremony, whether formal or informal, serves to acknowledge and recognize a life lived and allows people to come together in a setting of your choosing.
+Whether the ceremony is traditional or unique, the visitation or viewing and the funeral ceremony can be tailored and personalized to reflect the individuality of the person who has died.
 The ceremony concludes in the cemetery or mausoleum for burial or entombment.

 Please read our page about Ceremonies.

-Immediate Burial Service is the most basic service that involves the burial or entombment of the loved one’s physical remains without visitation/viewing or any form or ceremony for family and friends.
+Immediate burial service is the most basic service that involves the burial or entombment of the loved one’s physical remains without visitation/viewing or any form of ceremony for family and friends.

-Graveside, Interment or Committal Services are also available; such services are held at the cemetery plot.
-This form of a ceremony allows family and friends to attend as their loved one is brought to his or her final resting place.
+Graveside, interment or committal services are also available; such services are held at the cemetery plot and allow for family and friends to attend as their loved one is brought to his or her final resting place.